RJ Sabbatical 2019

 Final report and follow up

-One month after the funding ends, the researcher must submit a final report on the conducted research.
-RJ Sabbatical is a pilot initiative.
-One year after the research period ends, the research must also submit a brief account of the outcome of the grant, i.e. its results in the form of publications, promotion, submitted applications, new international collaborations, impact on higher education and postgraduate education at the home department and so forth.
-See the web site for instructions.
+One month after the funding ends, the researcher is to submit a final report on the conducted research.
+To follow up the results and effects of the support form, one year after the end of RJ-financed research, the recipient is also to submit a brief account of the outcome of the grant, i.e. its results in the form of publications, promotion, submitted applications, new international collaborations, impact on undergraduate and graduate programmes at the home department and so forth.
+See RJ’s website for instructions.

 Applications are submitted through RJ's online application system.
 Follow RJ's general instructions on how to apply online.
 Certain instructions that are specific to RJ Sabbatical are given below.
 The application must include all the costs of the project.
 The application must be written in English and contain the following parts: